mtps3/Mtps3.github.io/_drafts/2016-03-17-bsidesljubljana-ctf-2016.md

 ### Retrieving the web.config

-After desperately looking for more flags, we got a hint from one of the organizers to look at posbox again.
-We tried to get `/etc/passwd` on the posbox host using path traversal on the `file=` http parameter, but then the organizer reminded us the host was windows running IIS and we should try `web.config`.
+After desperately looking for more flags, we got a hint from one of the organizers to look at Posbox again.
+We tried to get `/etc/passwd` on the Posbox host using path traversal on the `file=` http parameter, but then the organizer reminded us the host was windows running IIS and we should try `web.config`.

 `http://posbox.fars.si/home?file=web.config` actually worked.